alvarezsound/Python-Live-Project/README.md

         def __str__(self):
             return self.value
 ```
-Finally, I added a views function for rendering all the words/definitions in the database.
+Finally, I added a view function for rendering all the words/definitions in the database.

 views.py:
 ```cs